 Caius has a large community of Natural Scientists (usually something like 26 per year), split roughly equally between the Physical and Biological Sciences.
 We also have a large number of Fellows, who teach our students and are involved in active research at the various University Departments.
 The College has a vibrant scientific community, including the student-driven Caius Natural Sciences Society.

 Caius seeks to admit well-qualified, ambitious and enthusiastic students who will make the most of their academic opportunities.
 When applying for Natural Sciences, we will ask you to specify either the "Biological" or "Physical" stream.
 The distinction is largely administrative: your choice will not limit your possibilities if you should be accepted for the course, and all applications are ultimately assessed in the same way.
 Candidates should usually have taken A-level Mathematics (or equivalent), plus two further science A-levels.
 The most common combinations are: Mathematics / Chemistry / Physics or Biology.
-Applicants with Mathematics plus only one science subject at A-level (or equivalent) will be considered.
-In addition, Further Mathematics (at A-level or AS level, or equivalents) is advantageous, especially for the Physical stream and Chemical Engineering via Natural Sciences.
+In addition, Further Mathematics (at A-level or AS level) is advantageous, especially for the Physical stream and Chemical Engineering via Natural Sciences.

 All applicants for Natural Sciences (including Chemical Engineering via Natural Sciences) are required to sit the University's Admissions Assessment in Natural Sciences.